rixx/2018.djangocon.eu/info/heidelberg.md

 Connections can be checked at [the official site](https://www.vrn.de/).
-Unfortunately, the site does not appear to be available in English, but you can use the website (and app) of [DB](https://www.bahn.de/p/view/index.shtml) instead, which does not have real-time information.
+Unfortunately, the site does not appear to be available in English, but you can use the website (and app) of [DB](https://www.bahn.de/p/view/index.shtml) instead, which has the same information (except real-time data on delays).

 **At night**, the normal tram and bus lines do not operate, but there is a network of buses called “Moonliners”, that feature regular connections on weekend nights and some connections on other